 There are many ways to save with greywater.

 An easy way to reduce greywater is to install a low-flow showerhead.
-When I need to ratchet the hippy intensity to level Jane Goodall, I take a shower in 15 minutes or less.
+When I need to ratchet the hippy intensity to the Jane Goodall level, I take a shower in 15 minutes or less.
 Long deployments on a ship with 5,000 sweaty sailors and limited freshwater taught me this trick, compliments of a 4-year Navy contract.

 Shower breaks are a thing too.
 It’s a fancy term for pausing water flow while sudding up with soap.
 Some low-flow showerheads have a little lever to stop the water.
 It’s one way to conserve water and save money.
 Last year in the BuLL household, the internet was more expensive than the water bill.